-As part of the recruitment process, you will be required to complete the vetting questionnaires.
-You can ensure that the process is as smooth as possible by ensuring that you complete the vetting questionnaires and answer all the questions in full.
+As part of the recruitment process, you will be required to complete vetting questionnaires.
+You can ensure that the process is as smooth as possible by ensuring that you answer all the questions in full.

 Part 1: Vetting Questionnaire for the Police Service of Northern Ireland;